 The College has very good links with the local community and has representation on bodies such as Seall Arts, Sleat Community Trust, and Sleat Renewables.
-Like a number of other local organisations, Seall Arts uses the College as an award-winning venue for its many events and runs a series of weekly ceilidhs during the summer to coincide with the College's short courses in July and August.
-Gaelic awareness sessions and Gaelic language classes are delivered on a regular basis for the benefit of the local community and are usually very well attended.
+Like a number of other local organisations, Seall Arts uses the College as an award-winning venue for its many events and, prior to Covid. ran a series of weekly ceilidhs during the summer to coincide with the College's short courses in July and August.
+Gaelic awareness sessions and Gaelic language classes, now using the newly developed SpeakGaelic language course, are delivered on a regular basis for the benefit of the local community and are very well attended.